How to generate the Design History File for your medical device

 Metadata

-• Traceability: Relate to applicable Configuration Items, such as Risks and mitigations such as Software Item Specs; available metadata fields are described in MAN-03 - Vulnerability Management
+• Traceability: Relate to applicable Configuration Items, such as Risks and Risk Controls such as Software Item Specs; available metadata fields are described in MAN-03 - Vulnerability Management

 Why